simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Added a new feature flag `encryption.optional` to allow unencrypted assertions if the SP does not provide an encryption certificate (#2208)
 * Make translations tool theme-aware (#2315)
+* Fixed build-workflow to only re-build the website once

 `adfs`